Bob Lanier: Early life

 Robert Jerry Lanier Jr. was born on September 10, 1948, in Buffalo, New York.
 He was the son of Robert Sr. and Nannette Lanier.
+His mother raised him in the Seventh-day Adventist Church.

 Growing up, Lanier initially was rejected in his efforts to play basketball.
 When he tried out to play for his grammar school team, Lanier was told by a coach that his feet (size 11 at age 11) were too large for him to become a successful athlete.
 Although he was 6 ft 5 in tall by age 16, Lanier did not make the varsity basketball squad in his sophomore year at Bennett High School because he was deemed to be too clumsy.

 During his junior year, he was encouraged to try out again by new coach Fred Schwepker, who taught Lanier as a student in his biology class.
 Lanier tried out again and made the team.
 He averaged 21.5 points and was named to the All-City team as a junior.
 In his senior year, he averaged 25.0 points and he earned All-Western New York State honors.
 In each year, he led Bennett to a Buffalo city title.
 Lanier graduated in 1966.